-1. Click Search > Find in Files.
+- 1. Select Search > Find in Files.

+- The Find in Files window appears.

-- 2. Enter search text into the Find text/list box. - 3.
-Enter replacement text into the Replace with text/list box.
+- 2. Enter search text into the Find text/list box.

+- 3. Enter replacement text into the Replace with text/list box.

-4. Set general search options.
+- 4. Set general search options.

 - 5. Set the In Folders page search options: - a.
 Enter a folder path into the Search in text/list box, or click the Browse button to select a folder. - b.
 Check or clear the Search sub-folders checkbox. - c.
 Enter filename extensions into the By type text/list box. - 6.
 Find and replace text: - a.
 Click the Find or Find All button to search for matching text.